 Those who don't understand UNIX are condemned to reinvent it, poorly.

-top How Does the CIA Keep Its IT Staff Honest?
+How Does the CIA Keep Its IT Staff Honest?

 I believe I read on the antipolygraph site about a guy that got a job at the CIA by lying.
 In fact, since they ask questions like "have you every done X" where X is something that everyone has done to some degree in one's life, then the only way to "pass" these tests is to lie and like well.
 Nobody in science believes that polygraphs are reliable or valid.
 But will certainly scare off certain people.

-top The Painkiller That Saves Money But Costs Lives
+The Painkiller That Saves Money But Costs Lives

-please stop this shit?
+Can we please stop this shit?
 Blaming doctors doesn't help you, and they are generally not overpaid.
 For the length and stress of their training, the debt they incur, and the difficult lifestyle many specialties must endure permanently, most doctors are actually underpaid - in overall salary, in compensation per hour, or both.